Surf Guide

 16-18°C

-The longest wave in Africa with rides exceeding 800 meters on the right swell.
+All levelsOften described as one of the longest waves in Africa, with very long rides on the right swell.
 The bay creates a gentle, rolling wave that peels slowly along the point.
-Perfect for longboarding and intermediate surfers.
+Well suited to longboarding and intermediate surfers.
 The village retains its fishing community character — less developed than Taghazout.

 Wave Type